|« PreviousNext »|

 Read consistency (in case of a read operation)

 For a table without local secondary indexes, the basic rule is that if your request reads a item of 4 KB or writes an item of 1 KB in size, you consume 1 capacity unit.
 This section describes how DynamoDB computes the item size for the purpose of determining capacity units consumed by an operation.
 In the case of a read operation, this section describes the impact of strong consistency vs. eventual consistency read on the capacity unit consumed by the read operation.

 For each request that you send, DynamoDB computes the capacity units consumed by that operation.
 Item size is one of the factors that DynamoDB uses in computing the capacity units consumed.
-The size of an item is the sum of the lengths of its attribute names and values.
 This section describes how DynamoDB determines the size of items involved in an operation.

 You can optimize the read capacity consumption by making individual items as small as possible.
 The easiest way to do so is to minimize the length of the attribute names.
 You can also reduce item size by storing less frequently accessed attributes in a separate table.